displaydata/view-dc-events/README.md

 Be aware that dashboards exported from this setup and imported into earlier or later Elasticsearch instances may not render properly.

+## 1.13.0 Release changes to Elasticsearch settings

+* view-dc-events repo will no longer be merged to master and pushed to GitHub.
+Artifacts will be provided externally as follows: -
+  * Elastic and Logstash containers on Displaydata docker hub with an associated README
+  * Powershell module containing the settings which is intended to be used in one of two ways
+      * end users upload settings to their own Elasticsearch instances
+      * by Displaydata Support to update Elastic Cloud

+## Changelog
+Introduced a changelog to the view-dc-events repo after the release of 1.12.6 which was shipped on 31/06/2020

 ## Pre-requisites

 Ubuntu or Debian host machine (Minimum 4Gb RAM, >12Gb disk space) with the following installed: